gravitational/teleport/docs/4.3/openssh_teleport.md

 * Configuring OpenSSH client `ssh` to login into nodes inside a Teleport cluster.
 * Configuring OpenSSH server `sshd` to join a Teleport cluster.

+# Revoke a SSH Certificate

+To revoke Teleports CA run `tctl auth rotate`, unless you've highly automated your infrastructure we would suggest you proceed with caution as this will invalidate the user and host CAs.